maxfordham/mxf-code-docs/book/docs/intro.md

-# Intro

 Max Fordham is using code to:

 - streamline workflows
+- automate software (i.e. pyRevit, IES VEscripts, Rhino + Grasshopper + Python)
 - develop robust engineering tools
 - communicate insight from data and create an ongoing feedback loop from lessons learnt.

 This drive came from a desire to "stop re-inventing the wheel".
 This statement has 2-fold implications to internal software development:

 1. By creating internally developed code we are formally recording common engineering processes that are observed on many projects
 2. Many of the technical answers to the problems that we face exist in the external world as open-source code.
 Use it!

-(The one caveat to this is to use as few dependencies as is practical, and to preference to open-source projects with active communities / well-resourced backers.)
+**Max Fordham Engineering Development Best Practice**

-This documentation sets out Max Fordham's engineering development environment and the tools / workflows / packages that should be used to ensure consistency.
+This documentation aims to provide high-level, non-verbose notes outlining Max Fordham's engineering software development infrastructure.

-Code development within engineering generally falls into 1 of the 2 categories:

-1. standalone internally developed tools
-2. software automation (i.e. pyRevit, IES VEscripts, Rhino + Grasshopper + Python)

-As a general rule, any tools that has potentially general use (i.e. outside of a specific software package) should be developed independently of our software tools.
-Software automation scripts can then be made to connect data to these independent tools (an example of this is scheduling: the schedules are generated from the JupyterHub, but can be supplied data from the Revit model).
+Links to external sources and standards to describe the approach are preferred where possible.
+The intended audience are those contributing-to and maintaining internal development tools, or external parties and collaborators interested in our approach.
+Code snippets are encouraged.

 ![mfengdev](images/mfengdev.png)